mennojw/prstools-release/README.md

     Models & Utility Commands:
      <command>
-      downloadutil  Download and unpack LD reference panels and other data. xprs          XPRS: A very fast `eXPReSs` infitessimal effect-size prediction method that can estimate heritabilty on the fly.
+      downloadutil  Download and unpack LD reference panels and other data. combine       Yap yap yap new stuff
-      prscs2        PRS-CS v2: A polygenic prediction method that infers posterior SNP effect sizes under continuous shrinkage (CS) priors.
+      xprs          XPRS: A very fast `eXPReSs` infitessimal effect-size prediction method that can estimate heritabilty on the fly. prscs2        PRS-CS v2: A polygenic prediction method that infers posterior SNP effect sizes under continuous shrinkage (CS) priors.
-      sprscs        SPRS-CS: A polygenic prediction method that uses sparse LDGMs to infers posterior SNP effect sizes under continuous shrinkage (CS) priors. predprs       PredPRS: It predict polygenic risk scores if you give it weights (aka. give it the files produced by the methods in PRSTOOLS) prscsx        PRS-CSx (original): A cross-population polygenic prediction method with continuous shrinkage (CS) priors trained with multiple GWAS summary statistics. prscs         PRS-CS (original): A polygenic prediction method with continuous shrinkage (CS) priors trained with GWAS summary statistics.

 <br> By combining `prstools` with another `<command>` a specific model
 or other functionality can be used.